cscorley/dissertation/chapters/4_results/2_dit.md

 batch changesets performs better than a full historical simulation, but is not statistically significant.
-This suggests that under historical simulation, the accuracy of the DIT will fluctuate as a project evolves, which may indicate a more accurate evaluation is possible with a historical simulation
+This suggests that under historical simulation, the accuracy of the DIT will fluctuate as a project evolves, which may indicate a more accurate evaluation is possible with a historical simulation.
+Again, this aligns with the result we see for FLT in the previous section.

-\todo{answer RQs}
+\begin{framed}
+    \textbf{\dtwo}:
+    Historical simulation reveals that the accuracy of the changeset-based DIT is inconsistent as a project evolves, and is actually lower than indicated by batch evaluation.
+\end{framed}